cacophony-wj/licentia_quests/README.md

 If _Wabbajack_ terminates without a green "COMPLETE" success box and instead gives you this message, refer to the manual download links at the top of this document.
 Almost all of the files that commonly fail are listed there.

 ## Post-Installation

-### System Specifications

-The list's performance requirements have been greatly increased, therefore, the recommended setup for an enjoyable experience **at 1080p** is at least

-- intel i7 or AMD Ryzen 5600 or later
-- NVIDIA RTX 2070 SUPER or AMD Radeon 5700 XT or later

 If you wish to change your game's resolution, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, the HEIGHT is listed BEFORE the WIDTH.